 Under Philippine Accounting Standard 36, Impairment of Assets, the Group is required to annually test the carrying amounts of its goodwill and trademarks with indefinite useful lives for impairment.
 As of December 31, 2022, goodwill amounted to P20.3 billion, while the trademarks with indefinite useful lives amounted to P20.1 billion.
 We considered the impairment of these assets as a key audit matter because the amounts of goodwill and trademarks with indefinite useful life are material to the consolidated financial statements.
 In addition, management's impairment assessment process involved significant judgments and high estimation uncertainty based on the assumptions used.
-The significant assumptions include the determination of the discount rate, growth rate and cash flow projections used in determining the value-in-use of the trademarks and the cash-generating units over which the goodwill was allocated.
+The significant assumptions used in determining the value-in-use of the trademarks and the cash-generating units over which the goodwill was allocated.
 The assumptions used by management are generally affected by expected future market and economic conditions.